-You never give much thought on how your hot water heater works, until it fails on you.
+You never give much thought to how your hot water heater lasts or works until it fails on you.
 There are many parts and components that all work together to ensure the efficient and safe delivery of heated water throughout your property.

-One main part that is crucial for your water system in the TPR valve or better known as Temperature Pressure Relief Valve.
+One main part that is crucial for your water system is the TPR valve or better known as Temperature Pressure Relief Valve.

-A TPR is a valve that is used to safely keep the water within its temperature and pressure limits.
+TPR Valves are used to safely keep the water within its temperature and pressure limits.
 It is generally located on the top or side of any water heaters and has a lever and a discharge pipe running to the bottom of the water unit.

 The main function of the valve is to automatically open up and release excess pressure through the discharge pipe.

 When your hot water heater overloads or when moisture and steam are produced at a greater than normal rate, the pressure will start to build up and your water heater is at risk of blowing up.

 It is very important that this valve is working perfectly at all times.
 Normally a temperature relief valve needs to be tested at least every 6 months to ensure it is working effectively.

 Below are some steps you can take to test and inspect your pressure relief valve yourself before you need to replace it.